david-abell/personal-portfolio/src/content/projects/gtfs-to-sqlite.md

 ## Batching SQLite inserts

 The last impact I explored was batching database inserts.
-The TLDR here is that as long as you are under the SQLite max variable limit (32766 for SQLite versions after 3.32.0), larger batches is better.
+The TLDR here is that as long as you are under the SQLite max variable limit (32766 for SQLite versions after 3.32.0), larger batches are better.

 ### Partial dataset 330k records